fwinkl/fwinkl.github.io/_scig/2023-Moleson.md

   - Are you a Ski Club (SCIG) member of the current season 2020/21?

 ## <i class="bi bi-train-front"></i>Transport
-- **IR 8:29 Genève – 9:47 Montricher, Champet (via Morges, Apples)**
+- **IR 7:59 Genève – 9:39 Les Paccots, Les Rosalys** (via Palézieux, Châtel-St-Denis)
-- Train station on the platform towards the end of the train.
+- We meet on the platform towards the end of the train.
-- Return via bus+train from Col du Marchairuz at 16:47 or 17:47.
+- Return via bus+train from Moléson-sur-Gruyères at 16:18, 17:18 or 18:18 (2h45)